 These are more intensive training courses, where we really focus on the skills and techniques needed to be strong crew or skipper on a prolonged passage through potentially technical areas.
 You will mix theory and practical tuition every day.
 Days are longer and there is less focus on exploring ashore and more on train, train, train.
 If you wish to supercharge your seamanship and sailing skills, these are for you.

 All of our trips are open to crew aged 18 and above, but please the Fitness to Sail box below.

 Anyone can join these trips.
 Wonderful for sailors of any experience level, if you are a beginner these are definitely the place to start.
 If you are at Yachtmaster or similar, there is still a huge amount you can learn and practise on these trips

-As this is a Coastal Passage Making Course, no beginners are permitted to join.
+As this is a Skipper Masterclass, no beginners are permitted to join.
 You must have RYA Day Skipper, ASA 104 or equivalent skills and experience.
 It doesn’t matter if they are rusty – that is what this course is here to address.
 This course is invaluable to all levels up to and including Yachtmaster.

 We believe that as many people as possible should be able to head out to sea and have a great adventure.
 However, it is essential for everyone’s safety that you are in a fit enough state to be on board.